Visit the institution website for COVID‑19 updates

+A 2:1 honours degree, or international equivalent, in landscape design or landscape architecture.
 We will also consider applicants on an individual basis with lower or non-standard qualifications who can demonstrate a high degree of design ability and relevant work experience.

 Months of entry

-On graduation you will be equipped for advanced practice in landscape-related disciplines.
+On graduation you'll be equipped for advanced practice in landscape-related disciplines.
 The Landscape Architecture Studies MA is ideal if you want to:

 English Language requirements: Direct Entry : IELTS 6.5 overall (with a minimum of 5.5 in all sub-skills).
 If you have lower English Language scores, you may be accepted onto a Pre-sessional English Language course.

 Fees and funding

 See our course fees and funding web page.

 - Nicola Rutherford, Postgraduate Taught Secretary, School or Architecture, Planning & Landscape